 Teach English in Murcia in Schools of the Region with ConversaSpain

 ConversaSpain offers English language assistants the opportunity to live and teach English in Murcia.
 The region of Murcia provides participants with the chance to truly immerse themselves in the Spanish Mediterranean culture while teaching in schools.
-Participants will teach groups of students of all ages in public schools managed by the community of Murcia and with a monthly stipend of €875 a month.
+Participants will teach groups of students of all ages in public schools managed by the community of Murcia, with a monthly stipend of €875 a month.

 In this particular program, participants can teach English without a degree or ESL qualification, although they are required to come from an English speaking country.
 They will learn and acquire the appropriate skills and gain the necessary experience whilst teaching English in Murcia.

 The region of Murcia, the 9th largest in Spain, offers language assistants the opportunity to experience a more authentic Spanish way of life, less impacted upon tourism.
-While teaching in Murcia or Cartagena, there are opportunities for participants to go hiking in the beautiful mountains, explore the quaint little squares, or go searching for hidden beaches along the coast.
+While teaching in Murcia, there are opportunities for participants to go hiking in the beautiful mountains, explore the quaint little squares, or go searching for hidden beaches along the coast.
 In addition to this, Murcia offers great gastronomy, from delicious paella to an endless variety of tapas.
 It is also well located and connected to explore the cities of Granada, Seville, Cordoba, Valencia, Malaga and even Madrid.

 Lizzie H., auxiliar in the immersion week program